FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 -  Environmental temperature 0-45 ℃

--  Humidity 20-80rh is not exposed
+-  Humidity 20-80RH is not exposed

 -  No mechanical impact and shock

 -  Altitude requires less than 2000M

--  No corrosive gases, no liquid, no explosive gases, no oil pollution, no salt fog, no dust or metal powder, no radioactive material, no electromagnetic noise, non -flammable items
+-  No corrosive gases, no liquid, no explosive gases, no oil pollution, no salt fog, no dust or metal powder, no radioactive material, no electromagnetic noise, non-flammable items

 -  Avoid the device from working under the unstable conditions of the current